Jaba25/privacy-emojigame/index.md

 #### Google AdMob
 - We use Google AdMob to display advertisements in our App.
 - AdMob may collect and use data about your device and app usage to provide personalized ads.
-- For more information about AdMob's data practices, please visit: https://policies.google.com/privacy
+- For more information about AdMob's data practices, please visit: [Google AdMob Privacy](https://policies.google.com/privacy)

 #### Firebase (Google)
 - We use Google Firebase for:
   - Storing leaderboard data (usernames and scores)
   - Analytics to understand app usage
 - Firebase may collect device information and usage analytics.
-- For more information about Firebase's data practices, please visit: https://firebase.google.com/support/privacy
+- For more information about Firebase's data practices, please visit: [Firebase Privacy](https://firebase.google.com/support/privacy)

 ## How We Use Your Information